-Tuition

-For the 2018-2019 academic year, which covers five academic terms (Fall Term I, Fall Term II, Spring Term II, and Summer Term), the tuition is \$1,290.00 per course.
-Tuition includes class fees, but does not include textbooks and additional class materials, travel, accommodations if needed, or purchase of a laptop computer with Wi-Fi capability.
-Tuition/fees for the 2019-2020 academic year are subject to change.
+Tuition: For the 2019-2020 academic year, which includes five academic terms (Fall Term I, Fall Term II, Spring Term I, Spring Term II, and Summer Term), the tuition is \$1317 per course.
+Tuition covers class fees, but does not include textbooks and additional class materials, travel, accommodations (if needed), or purchase of a laptop computer with Wi-Fi capability.
+Tuition/fees for the 2020-2021 academic year are subject to change.